testproject-io/java-opensdk/README.md

 [TestProject](https://testproject.io) is a **Free** Test Automation platform for Web and Mobile.\
 To get familiar with the TestProject, visit our main [documentation](https://docs.testproject.io/) website.

+This SDK is a single, integrated interface to scripting with the most popular open source test automation frameworks.

+From now on, you can effortlessly execute Selenium and Appium native tests using a single automation platform that already takes care of all the complex setup, maintenance and configs.

+With one unified SDK available across multiple languages, developers and testers receive a go-to toolset, solving some of the greatest challenges in open source test automation.

+With this SDK, users save a bunch of time and enjoy the following benefits out of the box:

+* 100% open source and available as a [Maven](https://mvnrepository.com/artifact/io.testproject/java-sdk) dependency.
+* Automatic test reports in HTML/PDF/Rest format (including screenshots!) and integration of test results on the fly to TestProject’s beautiful and collaborative reporting dashboards.
+* A simplified, familiar syntax for both web and mobile applications with 100% Selenium and Appium compatibility.
+* Ability to store and execute tests locally in a code repository, without requirement to upload scripts to TestProject.
+* Docker support, in addition to existing Mac, Windows, and Linux support.

 # Getting Started

 To get started, you need to complete the following prerequisites checklist: